 That pink is for girls and blue is for boys is something that I learned only after I became a mother in the mid-nineties.
 Earlier I may not have paid attention to the fact that the baby’s gender determined the color choice.
 But the more likely reason is that the country where I grew up did not adhere to that norm on a wide scale, at least not to the extent that it was common knowledge.

-Living in the United States for over 25 years, I have gone along with the ritual of picking the “right” color whenever I have gifted clothes to new-borns without really bothering to know how this practice evolved.
+Living in the United States for close to 30 years, I have gone along with the ritual of picking the “right” color whenever I have gifted clothes to new-borns without really bothering to know how this practice evolved.
 Just recently, I overheard a rather funny story which triggered my interest to research into it.

 A couple expecting their firstborn was misled by the ultrasound which actually determined the baby’s gender incorrectly.
 In all excitement that the baby would be a girl, the to-be parents were not only ready with a massive collection of pink outfits but had also painted the nursery pink.
 A big surprise, or more appropriately a shock, greeted them when the mother delivered a boy.
 Well, there is always a risk that technology may go haywire, and in this instance, the ultrasound images were poor!